georgeflanagin/gpgdemo/README.md

 # Scary fact

 The following is very close to what Canøe does with the _ExLibris_ integration where we control both ends of the pipe.
-Many parts of the material below describes what Canøe does all the time.
+Many parts of the material below describe what Canøe does all the time.

 # Original description of the methods in Wanna Cry